 If you plan on driving in the mountain regions of the South Island, you will need snow chains.
 First, you’ll want to ask how much these are to hire.
 If you’re not experienced with snow chains, you’ll also want to ask for a demonstration.
 No point having them if you can’t put them on!
 Next, check if you have winter tires on the car.

 Ideally, you want a campervan that is designed and insulated for winter weather.
 If you don’t get one, it’s not the end of the world, but you’ll need to get creative with covering your walls and floor.
 You may end up doing this anyway.
 We usually purchase a few cheap small rugs and cut them to fit the floor space.
 It helps if you’re not standing on cold floors.

 Driving a campervan in New Zealand in winter

 Campervanning New Zealand in winter can be treacherous due to snow and ice.
 In general, road conditions in New Zealand are excellent, so as long as you take it slowly, you should be fine.
 Make sure you have snow chains (and you know how to fit them) if you plan on going to the more mountainous areas of the South Island.

 Unsealed roads leading to off-the-beaten-track areas, freedom camping places and DoC campsites can sometimes get a bit muddy when wet.

 Plan to drive short distances only

-Try not to cover big distances during really horrible weather and snow.
-It will take you a lot longer than you think during bad weather.
-The amount of energy and focus required can be really draining.
+Try not to cover significant distances during really horrible weather and snow.
+It will take you a lot longer than you think during lousy weather.
+The amount of energy and focus required can be draining.
 Also, if it looks like you’re not going to get where you want in time, it’s tempting to speed up and push the limits.
 Instead, set smaller, manageable targets and stay safe.